surajmitsel/surajmitsel/Cpp/read/4_DefaultArgument.md

 Derived::func(), x: 0
 ```

--Dafault value is used at compile time. when compiler sees that an argument is missing in a function call ut substitues the default value given.
+- Dafault value is used at compile time. when compiler sees that an argument is missing in a function call it substitues the default value given.
 - Therefore default argument does not participate in signature of function so signature of fun() of Base class and derived class are considered same.

 ```cpp